What is Data Warehouse?

 A database is designed for transactional operations, handling real-time reads and writes efficiently, such as processing e-commerce orders or updating customer records.
 A data warehouse is designed for analytical queries, optimised for reading and aggregating large volumes of historical data.
 You would not run your application on a data warehouse, and you would not run complex analytics on a transactional database.

 Cloud data warehouses use consumption-based pricing.
-For an SMB processing moderate analytical workloads, monthly costs typically range from USD 200 to 2,000.
+For an mid-market processing moderate analytical workloads, monthly costs typically range from USD 200 to 2,000.
 Google BigQuery charges per query (USD 5 per terabyte scanned) and per storage (USD 0.02 per gigabyte per month).
 Snowflake charges separately for compute and storage.
 Costs scale with usage, so you can start small.

 More Questions